patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

     git config --global user.email "YOUREMAIL@HERE.COM"
     git config --global user.name "USERNAME"

-At this point, you should have two folders: `containers-workshop-repository` and `ECS-Code-on-AWS`.
+At this point, you should have two folders: `containers-workshop-repository` and `ecs-code-on-aws`.
 Now we need to copy our application to the CodeCommit repository.
 First, go to the folder where your application resides

-    cd /home/ec2-user/environment/ECS-Code-on-AWS/00-Application/
+    cd /home/ec2-user/environment/ecs-code-on-aws/00-Application/

 Copy everything to the folder that was created when you cloned the empty repository from CodeCommit